Make the most of yourself by fanning the tiny, inner sparks of possibility into flames of achievement.

 Training for coaches in your organisation

 There are many coaches providing some incredible coaching in the UK right now and we’ve had the pleasure of training a number of them.
 We can also train you and your team to provide coaching in-house; being a coach is an important skill set that stays with you regardless of what role you progress to.
-Download our Incendo Directory of Learning Programmes 2018 which includes our programmes designed for coaches and mentors.
+Download our Incendo Directory of Core Learning Programmes which includes our programmes designed for coaches and mentors.

 We also have experience in setting up corporate coaching and mentoring schemes from scratch, as well as refreshing existing schemes that are being under-utilised.
 This means that we could help boost the effectiveness of your organisation’s coaching or mentoring scheme in a number of ways, such as: